debatelab/synthetic-data-kit/use-cases/argunauts-thinking/README.md

 We create aligned variants of the `DebateLabKIT/argunauts-thinking` dataset by revising conversations so that user instructions and assistant answers are **mutually predictable**:

-- If you see the user message, it should be reasonable to expect something like the assistants plan / Argdown reconstruction.
+- If you see the user message, it should be reasonable to expect something like the assistant's plan / Argdown reconstruction.
-- If you see the assistants response, it should be easy to reconstruct a user prompt that justifies that level of detail.
+- If you see the assistant's response, it should be easy to reconstruct a user prompt that justifies that level of detail.

 Key principles: